 Automate social media to promote your books more efficiently

 Spending hours every day on promoting a book in real time is hard work and very time-consuming.
 It is often counter-productive as it eats into your writing time.

 Endlessly adding posts manually to your social networks or pumping out blog posts can help, of course, but is all this hard work effective?

 The answer is probably yes, but only to some degree.

 Wouldn’t it be better if you could save a lot of time on the repetitive tasks involved in promoting, and spend more time writing, but still have your books promoted effectively?

 If you think so, then read on.

 There is no doubt that the Internet and social media marketing are the best ways to market your books because they are now such an online commodity.

 So it is natural that gaining exposure on social media and Google and Bing search are the best means of letting the world know about your book.

 The key to gaining market traction and sell your book, however, is to work smart and not necessarily hard, to access these routes.

 A little automation and much better social media sharing and scheduling will help you plan a better marketing strategy and be a better social media manager.

-To do this you will need a self-hosted WordPress site and a social sharing plug-in to start sharing content.
+To do this you will need a self-hosted WordPress site and a social sharing plug-in to start sharing social media content.

 Most web hosting services now offer one-click installation of a self-hosted WordPress site and prices for annual web hosting are very cheap.
 You could look at Bluehost as a good option for a hosting provider.